 Cache Strategies

-Stac provides five caching strategies to fit different use cases:
+Stac provides five caching strategies to fit different use cases:1.
+Network First (Default)

 - ✅ Falls back to cache on network error